Clement-Okolo/ImageProcessing/README.md

 # ImageProcessing
-This include project that demonstrates my image processing skills
+This include projects that demonstrates my image processing skills